Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems

 for the constant $c$ introduced above.
 Unfolding the expression, we get

 \end{proof}

 The following lemma will be used to fingerprint the pieces in each gadget individually.

-\begin{lemma}[Multiple Fingerprints] Consider a gadget and its pieces $p_i,\ldots,p_{i+k-1}$, for $k\leq 7$, which are introduced in some step of the construction.
-Suppose that there exists a valid motion $\m$ of the complete construction that moves the pieces $p_1,\ldots,p_{i-1}$ to a canonical placement.
+\begin{lemma}[Multiple fingerprints] Consider a gadget together with its pieces $p_i,\ldots,p_{i+k-1}$, for $k\leq 7$, which are introduced in some step of the construction.
+Suppose that there is a valid motion $\m$ of the complete construction.
 Furthermore, suppose that there exists intended motions $s_i,\ldots,s_{i+k-1}$ which are $\gadgets\slack$-sound.
-Then the displacement between the intended motion $s_j$ and the actual motion $m_j$ is $O(n^{-48})$. \end{lemma}
+Then the displacement between the intended motion $s_j$ and the actual motion $m_j$ is of the order $O(n^{-48})$. \end{lemma}